Creating a Key Pair

 puttygen.exeto open it.

-Accept the default key type of SSH-2 RSA and set the Number of bits in a generated key to 2048 if it is not already set.
+- Set the Number of bits in a generated key to 2048 if it is not already set.

 - Click Generate.